ProfessedRay4/Discord-automation/README.md

 ## Future Updates

 - Add ban detection
-- Add a selective terminal
+- Add a selective terminal to turn it into more of a utility tool (all in one)
 - Turn it into more of a selfbot so you can do other things while it is running